dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 ```

 ## Actor Implementation
 An actor implementation defines a class by extending the base type `AbstractActor` and implements the interfaces defined in the actor interface.
-The example below implements the methods defined in the `ParkingSensorInterface`, but also adds extra helper methods:
+The following code describes what an actor implmentation consists of by implementing the methods defined in the `ParkingSensorInterface`.
+It also defines a few extra helper methods:

 ```javascript
 import { AbstractActor } from "dapr-client";